xPOURY4/X-Auto-Reply-Assistant/PRIVACY_POLICY.md

 - This is governed by [OpenRouter's Privacy Policy](https://openrouter.ai/privacy)
 - We don't store or access this communication

+### 🟡 **OpenAI**
+When you use OpenAI models:
+- Your tweet content is sent to OpenAI's service
+- This is governed by [OpenAI's Privacy Policy](https://openai.com/privacy/)
+- We don't store or access this communication

+### 🟣 **DeepSeek**
+When you use DeepSeek models:
+- Your tweet content is sent to DeepSeek's service
+- This is governed by [DeepSeek's Privacy Policy](https://www.deepseek.com/privacy)
+- We don't store or access this communication

+### 🔵 **Anthropic Claude**
+When you use Claude models:
+- Your tweet content is sent to Anthropic's service
+- This is governed by [Anthropic's Privacy Policy](https://www.anthropic.com/privacy)
+- We don't store or access this communication

 **🔑 Important**: You control which service to use and can switch anytime!

 ---